+Due to computational resource constraints, it was not reasonably practical to include \textit{all} open-source models in our experiments.
+Instead, we selected representative models from all major transformer architectures—including encoder-only, decoder-only, and encoder-decoder—to ensure broad coverage.
+Specifically, we included DeepSeek-Coder (1.3B) and Code Llama (7B) as large-scale models to assess how model capacity influences performance.
+Finally, our selection considered varied pre-training objectives (e.g., masked language modeling, causal language modeling, contrastive learning), as these strategies are known to impact downstream performance.
+Therefore, our experimental design therefore balances architectural diversity, scale, and pre-training strategies, providing insights into how these factors influence CAA performance.
+The properties and attributes of these \LLMsS{} are summarized in Table~\ref{tab:code_models}.
+In the evaluation section, we try to understand the effectiveness and generalization of different types of \LLMsS{} for \CAAS{} by comparing their performance on different datasets.

 Figure~\ref{fig:dataset-distribution} and Table~\ref{tab:code_models} show that most samples exceed the input size of our smaller studied \LLMsS{}.
-To address this, we split larger code samples into smaller chunks, ensuring each chunk fits within the model's input limit while retaining the original author.
-This approach was applied to all \LLMsS{} except \CodeLlama{} and \DeepSeek{}.
-Due to GPU memory constraints, we could not split samples into chunks equal to their maximum input size.
-Instead, we limited chunk size to 2500 tokens for these models.
+As such, we split larger code samples into smaller chunks, ensuring that each chunk fit within the model's input limit while retaining author information.
+This approach applied to all \LLMsS{} except \CodeLlama{} and \DeepSeek{}.
+Due to GPU memory constraints, we limited chunks to 2500 tokens rather than the maximum input size.

 To fine-tune all encoder-only \LLMsS{}, we adopt the standard sequence classification approach~\cite{devlin2018bert}, which involves adding a classification layer to the embedding of the [CLS] token.
 For \CodeLlama{} and \DeepSeek{}, we use the embedding of the last token as input to the classification layer.
 Fine-tuning is performed using the cross-entropy loss function, with the Adam optimizer~\cite{kingma2014adam} for weight updates.
 For all models, we set the maximum number of epochs to 20 and apply early stopping with a patience of 3.
 All experiments are conducted using the Hugging Face library~\cite{huggingface}.